MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/02-HangmanGame.md

 ## Project 2: Hangman Game

-Objective: Build a Hangman game using React, where players guess letters to form a word.
+Objective: Build a Hangman game where players guess letters to form a word.
 The game is won if the word is correctly guessed before the player runs out of attempts.

 Example: https://www.hangmanwords.com/play